Axway/open-banking-docs/content/en/docs/Release-Notes/_index.md

 Added a new module KPS-Config for Open Finance Brazil deployments:

-* Must be executed after APIM full instalation
+* Must be executed after APIM full installation

 #### Cloudentity Updates